 The area is also tourist friendly with a lot of international restaurants and has loads of expats frequenting or living in the area.

 Wherever you decide to stay, make sure it’s near the metro.
-The bus system, while amazing, may be a bit scary without a guide, as some buses don’t have English.
+Seoul can get very hilly and a 15 minute walk up a hill after a full day of sightseeing can be epically tiresome.
+The bus system, while amazing, may be a bit confusing without a guide, as some buses don’t have English.

 Tips for choosing the best place to stay in Seoul

 Some of the cheapest hotels in Seoul are known as “love motels”.
 They can be quite unclean and unsavoury as they’re often not only used for sleeping.
-So it’s best to stay at an actual hotel.
+So while they can be cheap and some are actually really nice, it’s best to stay at an actual hotel.

 Base yourself in the neighbourhood or district where you think you will be spending most of your time.
 The subway system is wonderful and can get you almost anywhere, but travel times can be long if you’re traveling from one end of the city to the other.